luaguides

 rawget returns the value stored at table[index], or nil if the key does not exist in the table’s raw storage.
 It raises an error if the first argument is not a table.

 When you access a table key with bracket notation, Lua first looks in the table’s own storage.
 If the key is not found, and the table has a metatable with an __index metamethod, Lua calls that metamethod to provide a value. rawget skips this step entirely.
+The practical consequence is that bracket access can return data you never put in the table, while rawget shows you only what is really there.

 local t = setmetatable({real_key = "exists"}, {